andamira/devela/crates/micros/examples/board/esp32/c3_supermini_oled042/README.md

 ## Size

-The runner reports the raw image size after each build.
+The script reports the raw image size after each build.

 Exact sizes may vary with the example, compiler, and toolchain version.